Aliyu Okechukwu

-Aliyu Okechukwu (born September 5, 1995) is a Nigerian footballer who plays as an attacking midfielder for NK Rudeš in Croatia.
+Aliyu Okechukwu (born September 5, 1995) is a Nigerian footballer who plays as an attacking midfielder for Primorac Biograd in Croatia.

 Club career

 Rijeka

 Okechukwu was one of several players who moved from the Nigerian Abuja Football College Academy to the HNK Rijeka Academy in 2013.
 Following his arrival to Rijeka, in mid-2013, he picked up the most valuable player award at the 61st international Kvarnerska Rivijera tournament.
 In September 2013, Okechukwu signed a 2 1/2-year contract with HNK Rijeka that ties him with the club until June 2016.
 During the same month, his leg was fractured during a youth tournament match in Ljubljana.

 Pomorac (loan)

 Following his recovery from injury, in early 2014, he was loaned to NK Pomorac in 2.
 HNL together with his compatriot Theophilus Solomon.
 He made his professional début in a home draw against NK Solin on 2 April 2014.
 At Pomorac, he made eight appearances without finding the net.